-mechanism of action of polyphenols is strongly associated with their antioxidant activity and reduction of reactive oxygen species in the human body [14,15].
-Furthermore, the health-promoting properties of plant polyphenols include anti-inflammatory, anti-allergic, anti-atherosclerotic, anticoagulant and antimutagenic effects [16].
+mechanism of action of polyphenols is strongly associated with their antioxidant activity and reduction of reactive oxygen species in the human body (14,15).
+Furthermore, the health-promoting properties of plant polyphenols include antiinflammatory, anti-allergic, antiatherosclerotic, anticoagulant and antimutagenic effects (16).
 The daily intake of polyphenols among the general population ranges from 0.1 to 1.0 g per day.
-Fruit, vegetables, herbs, spices, coffee, tea and wine are the main source of polyphenols [17].

-The assessment of biological activities of the phytochemicals to have beneficial therapeutic capacity for curing human from various illness.
-Therefore, variety of chemical compounds obtained by the tested plants impart significant anti proliferative, cytotoxic, and anti-tuberculosis activities.
-In the present study, the plant extracts were assessed for the presence of flavonoids, total phenolics and tannin.
-The study indicates that pinus needles leaves and pinus resins.
-According to results pinus needles tree and resins are comprised significant amount of total phenols and tannins [tables 4-5].
-Phenols constitute the largest group of secondary metabolites, varying in size from a simple structure with aromatic ring to complex ones.
-Phenolic compounds, ubiquitous in plants are an essential part of human diet, and are of considerable interest due to their antioxidant properties.
-The presence of significant amount of these important phytoconstituents bestow the plant with high medicinal activities like free radical scavenging and antimicrobial activities.
-The variation in quantity of phytochemicals may be dependant upon both the chemical structure and the amount of individual compounds in plant material [7].

-By comparison of chromatogram of GC-MS, the area of peaks of compounds was calculated and other required information was obtained by NIST library data base [Tables 6-8.
-The prominent peaks in the chromatogram of essential oil of indicates that pinus needles and resins consist of some important fatty acids [9].
-It was observed that the variation in chemical constituents of essential oils might be due to the variation in contents of leaves and resins because physical structures of needles leaves are different from resins [17].
-The composition of oil directly affects the effectiveness of biological activities which have displaces difference in its constituents depending on the growing area whereas chemistry of oil is complex and variable The seasonal changes may account in the variation in chemical constituents of plants grown at different parts of the world [24].
+Fruit, vegetables, herbs, spices, coffee, tea and wine are the main source of polyphenols (17).
+The evaluation of phytochemicals' biological activities to see whether they have therapeutic potential that can help people recover from a variety of illnesses.
+Therefore, diversity of chemical compounds synthesized by the examined plants provide considerable anti proliferative, cytotoxic, and antituberculosis effects.
+The current study evaluated the levels of tannin, total phenolics, and flavonoids in the plant extracts.
+The study suggests that pinus needles leaves and pinus resins.
+Based on the findings, a considerable amount of total phenols and tannins are present in pinus needles, resins, and trees (Table 4-5).
+Of all the secondary metabolites, phenols are the biggest category.
+They can range in size from basic structures with an aromatic ring to complex ones.
+Phenolic compounds, ubiquitous in plants are an essential part of human diet and are of considerable interest due to their antioxidant properties.
+Thepresence of significant amount of these important phyto-constituents bestow the plant with high medicinal activities like freeradical scavenging and antimicrobial activities.
+The variation in quantity of phytochemicals may be dependant upon both the chemical structure and the number of individual compounds in plant material (7).
+By comparison of chromatogram of GC-MS, the area of peaks of compounds was calculated and other required information was obtained by NIST library data base(Tables 6-8).
+The prominent peaks in the chromatogram of essential oil of indicatesthat pinus needles and resins consist of some important fatty acids (9).
+It was observed that the variation in chemical constituents of essential oils might be due to the variation in contents of leaves and resins because physical structures of needles leaves are different from resins (17).
+The composition of oil directly affects the effectiveness of biological activities which have displaces difference in its constituents depending on the growing area whereas chemistry of oil is complex and variable The seasonal changes may account in the variation in chemical constituents of plants grown at different parts of the world (24).

 Chemical constituents with antioxidant activity present in plants determine the role of plants in prevention of many degenerative diseases.
-The human food supplements including herbs, contain higher amount of compounds that are capable of deactivating free radicals [13] .
-The plant extracts were assessed for their antioxidant potential by three methods that includes DPPH scavenging, ABTS scavenging and H_2O_2 scavenging bioassays.
+The human food supplements including herbs, contain higher number of compounds that are capable of deactivating free radicals (13).
+The plant extracts were assessed for their antioxidant potential by three methods that includes DPPH scavenging, ABTS scavenging and H2O2 scavenging bioassays.
 The methanolic extracts of the plants showed significant scavenging of free radicals.
 By comparing DPPH and ABTS bioassays results.
 It was assumed that the antioxidant potential of the three plant extracts is much increased in case of DPPH bioassay as compared to ABTS bioassay.
-The antioxidant potential of P. Roxburghii was higher as compared to resins extracts analyzed [Tables 9-10]
+The antioxidant potential of P.

+Roxburghii was higher as compared to resins extracts analyzed (Tables 9-10).